 Due to the authoritarian and ultraconservative nature of Gabriel Garcia Moreno’s rule, as well as the fact that he frequently used secret police to silence leftist dissent, he was hated by the Liberals.
 Roberto Andrade Rodríguez was among those who wanted Garcia Moreno dead.
 He participated first hand in the assassination by firing his revolver on the forehead of Garcia Moreno.
 After the assassination he escaped and remained a fugitive for many years.

-In 1882 he fought from underground to the dictatorship of Gral.
-Ignacio de Veintemilla, conspiring against him until he was defeated in Guayaquil on July 9, 1883; In spite of everything, he had to remain hidden during the “Progressive” governments of Caamano, Flores and Cordero, until in 1894 he was discovered aboard a ship that was leaving for Panama.
+In 1882 he fought from underground against the dictatorship of Gral.
+Ignacio de Veintemilla, conspiring against him until his defeat in Guayaquil on July 9, 1883; In spite of everything, he had to remain hidden during the “Progressive” governments of Caamano, Flores and Cordero, until in 1894 he was discovered aboard a ship that was leaving for Panama.
 He was then taken prisoner and sent to Quito to be locked up in the Panopticon, where he remained for eleven months until the triumph of the Liberal Revolution of 1895.

 In 1912, after the Assassination of the Liberal Heroes, he had to return to exile in Peru, where he remained for five years.